about the project

 moodboard, mockups, and manual labor

 Tone & Keywords: Approachable, Simple, Industrial/rough, Structured, with a hint of Military

 This was a true soup-to-nuts project that required serious resourcefulness and we were excited for the challenge.
 For the new layout, we had to strategically work around the existing plumbing and electrical.
 We honed in on the back-bar area, which serves as the focal point, then moved out from there.
 Starting from the studs, we hammered, painted and wallpapered our way to something we were proud to call our own.
 Wood accents created warmth and approachability.
 Our poured cement bar top offered function and strength.
 Bold wallpaper drew people in the door.

 brand family of logos

-The primary script logo was based off vintage bar neon signs.
-Because of the various locations the brand needed to be applied, the family of logos creates versatility and flexibility while keeping a cohesive look and feel.
+The primary script logo was inspired by vintage bar neon signs.
+Because of the various brand applications, the family of logos offers versatility and flexibility while keeping a cohesive look and feel.